LakshmiSowmya04/Task-Manager/README.md

 ## Contributing
 We welcome contributions to this project!
 Please follow these guidelines:
 - Fork the repository and create your branch from main.
 - Make your changes and ensure your code is well-documented.
 - Submit a pull request detailing your changes.

+ ### Only frontend guidelines
+   - If you would like to make only changes in front end please feel free to clone it and make changes only to "task-management-frontend" folder.people who are beginneres and who are not aware of react can make feature in HTML,CSS,JS and make PR

+   - fork
+   - git clone {url}
+   - npm install
+   - npm start